AIB sets aside further €300m for tracker cases on Ombudsman ruling

 Previously, AIB had only offered this group €1,615 for a “service failure” in late 2017.
 While AIB has admitted it denied this group the option of moving to a mortgage tracking the European Central Bank’s (ECB) main rate more than a decade ago, it has consistently argued that the prevailing tracker rate at the time would have been 7.9 per cent.

+The AIB independent appeals panel had rejected all related appeals cases put forward by individuals from the affected group, according to Brendan Burgess, founder of online consumer forum askaboutmoney.com, who had co-ordinated a campaign around the issue.

-“The board recognises that there is a range of possible outcomes and has created a provision of €300 million, which will be taken in full year 2019 financial results,” AIB said in a statement on Tuesday.
+“The board recognises that there is a range of possible outcomes and has created a provision of €300 million, which will be taken in full year 2019 financial results,” AIB said in a statement.

+AIB said that it is in ongoing discussions with the Central Bank of Ireland on how it can treat the group of 5,900 affected customers.
+The preliminary ruling refers to one case, but AIB’s board has recognised, in taking the provision, how this translates across this cohort of customers.

+“As the person who has led the campaign on this issue for four years and as the person who got the successful preliminary ruling from the ombudsman, I welcome the decision of the board to finally put the customer at the centre of things,” Mr Burgess said.

+“Some of our members doubted whether the ombudsman would have the courage to make an award, which could potentially cost AIB €300 million.
+I never doubted the independence and integrity of the ombudsman.”

+Mr Burgess highlighted that Fianna Fail’s Michael McGrath and Sinn Fein’s Pearse Doherty had put persistent and forceful pressure on AIB on the issue ever time the bank appeared before the Oireachtas finance committee in recent years.

-The latest provision, following a provisional ruling by the ombudsman, will mean will bring AIB’s tracker-related costs to more than €600 million, including €35 million that was set aside in the first half of last year for an expected Central Bank fine.
+The latest provision brings AIB’s tracker-related costs to more than €600 million, including €35 million that was set aside in the first half of last year for an expected Central Bank fine as a result of an enforcement investigation.

 AIB said that it expects to propose an ordinary dividend of between 40 and 60 per cent of net earnings, leaving its common equity Tier 1 capital ratio, a keenly followed measure of a bank’s financial strength, at more than 16 per cent at the end of December.